ZPChandrapur/zpchandrapur_applications/docs/auth-integration.md

 2. **Automatic Cleanup**: Auth data is removed after 30 seconds or successful use
 3. **Source Verification**: Checks that auth data comes from the main app
 4. **Error Handling**: Graceful fallback to normal login if auto-login fails
+5. **App-Specific Storage**: Each app uses its own localStorage key to prevent conflicts

 ## Testing

 1. Login to main ZP Chandrapur application
-2. Click on E-estimate card
+2. Click on E-estimate or FIMS card
-3. E-estimate should open in new tab and automatically log you in
+3. Target application should open in new tab and automatically log you in
 4. Check browser console for detailed logs
 5. If auto-login fails, normal login page should appear
+6. Look for app-specific log messages (E-ESTIMATE: or FIMS:)

 ## Configuration